ASTD | For Trusted Leaders, Integrity Trumps Confidence

 The more we look back and analyze, the more we understand how the seeds of mistrust were sown during that period of extreme volatility.
 Our institutions of business and government were unprepared from a communications standpoint.
 Therefore, they were unable to ease consumer anxiety, which caused people to feel more vulnerable.
-By analyzing those mistakes, and understanding their impact, we see the path ahead for business.
+By analyzing those mistakes, and understanding their Impact, we see the path ahead for business.
 Now, more than ever, everything hinges on trust.

 A chairman once said that no one cares about a company’s balance sheet until it matters.
-Then, it’s all they care about.
+Then, It’s all they care about.
 The same can be said of trust and communication: no one cares about how we uphold trust through communication until it really matters.
-Then, it’s all that matters.
+Then, It’s all that matters.